perama-v/perama-v.github.io/docs/ethereum/ideas.md

 is easy to understand, people might be less afraid to release their ideas.
-There is likely a strong desire for people to share their ideas and have them be the subject to the internet-swarm, whose members can contribute to the idea in compelmentary ways.
+There is likely a strong desire for people to share their ideas and have them be the subject to the internet-swarm, whose members can contribute to the idea in complementary ways.